In logic, a non sequitur is the fallacy of asserting a conclusion which does not logically follow from the premises.

 Usually when somebody commits a non sequitur, it happens because the conclusion somehow seemed to follow from the premises even though it does not — for example, if it follows only when some controversial but not-yet-mentioned auxiliary premises are added to the premises already on the table, or if the conclusion follows from a distinct claim which has been confused with the claims that the premises actually made.

-But life and politics being what they are, sometimes a label like non sequitur just isn’t enough.
+just isn’t enough.
 For example, there’s an extremely common argument, supposedly a refutation of anarchism, which holds that anarchism may be ideal for a society of angels, but that, in the real world, people are nasty and untrustworthy and will relentlessly exploit and violate each other given half the chance.
 The conclusion the statist then expects us to draw from these premises is that we should all agree to give a small handful of these admittedly nasty and untrustworthy creeps monopoly power to force their will on other people without any significant outside constraints from the rest of the populace (!).
 Or consider Naomi Klein’s repeated recent efforts to point to the failures and massive government violence against free association and peaceable assembly that attend government outsourcing, government transfers of forcibly expropriated resources to legally-privileged monopolists, and other forms of government-backed privateering — and then to use these as evidence for an indictment of those who argue that the government should keep out of people’s peaceful economic arrangements (!).

 In cases like these, just pointing out that the conclusion fails to follow from the premises is not really enough here.
-I’d like to suggest a new name for a certain sub-set: the contrarium sequitur, or perhaps contra-sequitur for short.
-It’s the fallacy of asserting a conclusion which is exactly the opposite of the conclusion you ought to draw from the given premises.
+I’d like to suggest a new name for a certain sub-set: the contrarium sequitur, or perhaps contra-sequitur

 Examples aren’t hard to find in this modern world.
 Consider, for another example, the recent miserable failure of the Barr/W.A.R. ticket.

-The Libertarian Party leadership hamhandedly foisted Bob Barr and his crew on the party because, as they saw it, the things holding the Libertarian Party back are the fact that many libertarians don’t have much practical experience in electoral politics, and the common perception that libertarians are weird, kooky, or extremist in their positions.
-So instead they decided to try a new tack of nominating non-libertarians.
-Their favorite, ex-Congressman Bob Barr, promised that, what with the benefit of his political experience, and with his attempt to repackage watered-down libertarian and smaller-government conservative views as mainstream, he’d be able to deliver millions of votes and tens of millions of dollars in fundraising.
+in fundraising.
 Of course, even if he had gotten that, his Presidential campaign still would have been a miserable failure, but a bit less miserable than the past several miserable failures by LP Presidential candidates, which in the world of LP internal politics counts as something like success.
 But, be that as it may, when it came down to it, Barr made no significant fundraising inroads and picked up just over 500,000 votes out of about 126,000,000 votes cast, coming in at 0.40% of the popular vote.
 That makes his miserable failure even more miserable than the miserable failures of Ed Clark in 1980 (1.06%), Ron Paul in 1988 (0.47%), and Harry Browne in 1996 (0.51%).

-Thus, Barr, the mainstream libertarian and professional conservative politician, failed even more miserably than a gold-bug politician who ran on abolishing the Federal Reserve and unilaterally withdrawing the U.S. from the Cold War, and who took time out of his campaign to give long interviews about the Trilateral Commission and the secret manipulations of the international bankers.
+libertarian and professional conservative politician, failed even more miserably than a gold-bug politician who ran on abolishing the Federal Reserve and unilaterally withdrawing the U.S. from the Cold War, and who took time out of his campaign to give long interviews about the Trilateral Commission and the secret manipulations of the international bankers.
 And both of them failed even more miserably than an investment consultant whose main campaign planks were to completely abolish the IRS and to use the presidential pardon to immediately release nonviolent heroin and crack users from prison, and who spent the 1970s publishing self-help books about tax evasion, his unconventional sex life, and defending against invasion under libertarian anarchism.

-When this miserable failure is pointed out, the response from the political realists and the Barrbarians has been to insist that libertarians need to do even more to sacrifice radical appeals in favor of making mainstream pitches and attracting professional politicians:
+and the Barrbarians has been to insist that libertarians need to do even more to sacrifice radical appeals in favor of making mainstream

 We can (and will, undoubtedly) yammer endlessly on about how and why Barr failed, but what did (and always will) infuriate me was that a pragmatic approach was asked for one friggin’ time, once!, and we couldn’t get the Church Members to stop howling long enough to give it a shot.

-The Angry Optimist, comment on Where the Libertarian Party Went Wrong, 17 November 2008, 3:40pm
+comment on Where the Libertarian Party Went Wrong, 17 November 2008, 3:40pm

 The LP needs to start marketing and building the party.
 Part of this means they have to stop with their purity litmus tests.
 Stop scaring off voters by insisting on the right to own nukes.
 Sheesh.
 While I myself may be a radical minarchist, I am not so naive as to believe that anarchists/minarchists will ever be a sizable minority.
 But we can get significant buy-in on smaller less intrusive government.
 Let’s aim for that goalpost for a while…

-Brandybuck, comment on Where the Libertarian Party Went Wrong, 17 November 2008, 3:57pm
+—Brandybuck, comment on Where the Libertarian Party Went Wrong, 17 November 2008, 3:57pm

 The Libertarian Party is a joke, and libertines are its jesters.
 It’s fun to navel gaze from the comfort of the parents basement, but out in the real world politics are the art of compromise.

-ellipsis, comment on Where the Libertarian Party Went Wrong, 17 November 2008, 3:58pm
+—ellipsis, comment on Where the Libertarian Party Went Wrong, 17 November 2008, 3:58pm

 The Libertarian Party insists on doctrinal purity and has no plans to open its tent.
 Given that reality, people who are fiscally conservative and socially liberal will continue to stick with the major parties.
 The LP doesn’t really represent them anyway.
 Until the LP becomes practical and realistic, it will remain a protest party.
 Having seen the last convention, it looks like a reasonable LP ticket is impossible, and as such, a strategy focusing on a few Congressional seats also seems unlikely.